White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion - NewsBreak

 The U.N.
 Human Rights Office of the High Commissioner estimates that at least 8,000 Ukrainian civilians have died as a result of the war, with another 13,300 injured, though real totals are likely to be much higher.

-Ukraine and Russia have not independently released battlefield losses, but British defense officials last week estimated that 40,000 to 60,000 Russian troops had died, with those injured reaching up to 200,000, according to several media reports.
+Ukraine and Russia have not independently released battlefield losses, but British defense officials earlier this month estimated that 40,000 to 60,000 Russian troops had died, with those injured reaching up to 200,000, according to several media reports.

 Western officials told reporters in a late January briefing that battlefield deaths and injuries were estimated at 200,000 on both sides.